 Ally Bank is an online bank that was established in 2004.
 It’s headquartered in Sandy, Utah.
 In 2009, GMAC Bank was transformed into Ally Bank.

-Ally has 2.25 million deposits customers, according to its website.
+Ally has more than 2 million deposit customers, according to its website.
 It offers CDs in seven terms, as well as a no-penalty CD and two terms of a Raise Your Rate CD.
 It also offers a checking account and a money market account.